Leading personal injury and medical negligence solicitors

 60 seconds with a medical negligence lawyer

-Rachel qualified in April 2016 and joined the Clinical Negligence team at Boyes Turner in November 2016.
+Rachel qualified in April 2016 and joined the medical negligence team at Boyes Turner in November 2016.
 Rachel’s clients have suffered obstetric and gynaecological injuries, Erb’s palsy, pressure sores, disability resulting from delayed diagnosis and treatment of cancer.
 She acts for the bereaved spouses and children of patients who have died as a result of negligent medical care.

-What made you choose a career in clinical negligence?
+What made you choose a career in medical negligence?

 Which personal skills does it take to succeed at this type of work?